Revanth2106/simple-flight-log-spa/README.md

 (Note: GitHub automatically adds "-main" to the folder name)

+4. Install Flask inside PyCharm using the command, "pip install flask"

-4. Open terminal inside this folder by running, "cd simple-flight-log-spa-main"
+5. Open terminal inside this folder by running, "cd simple-flight-log-spa-main"

-5. Run
+6. Run
 python app.py from the appropriate directory which should look like the following, "Downloads\simple-flight-log-spa-main\simple-flight-log-spa-main>python app.py"

-6. Open browser:
+7. Open browser:
 http://127.0.0.1:5000